-Making drinking water available to patrons is the responsibility of every licensee and is essential to minimising harm and intoxication.
+Making drinking water available to patrons is the responsibility of every licencee and is essential to minimising harm and intoxication.

-The Liquor Regulation 2002 makes it mandatory for commercial hotel licensees, community club licensees, commercial other (bar) licensees, licensees catering to a commercial public event and any licensee who trades after 12 midnight to provide cold drinking water free of charge to any patron who requests it, at any time the premises is trading.
-All other licensees must make cold drinking water available either free of charge or at a reasonable cost to patrons when the premises is trading.
+The Liquor Regulation 2002 makes it mandatory for commercial hotel licencees, community club licencees, commercial other (bar) licencees, licencees catering to a commercial public event and any licencee who trades after 12 midnight to provide cold drinking water free of charge to any patron who requests it, at any time the premises is trading.
+All other licencees must make cold drinking water available either free of charge or at a reasonable cost to patrons when the premises is trading.

 Ensure staff clear tables and surroundings of empty glasses and bottles regularly to reduce incidences of broken glass.
 This also removes potential weapons should trouble arise, and increases staff and security presence in view of patrons.